GDGVIT/Poll-Police/README.md

 ## Poll-Police
-An election live vehicle monitoring application
+A live vehicle monitoring application for elections

 ---